-This guide walks you through the steps to utilise locally built
+This guide walks you through the steps necessary to tell solbuild how to utilise locally built

-.eopkg's that are not yet in the Solus repository within solbuild.
+.eopkg's that are not yet in the Solus repository.

 We assume you have worked through the packaging material for creating a package with solbuild.